 What are the main differences between a furnished and unfurnished rental?

 There are 4 main differences between furnished and unfurnished, besides the fact of having furniture or not.

 The rental contract duration, the security deposit amount, the tenant break clause and the owner break clause.

 What is the deposit?

 The rental deposit is paid to the rental agency or the owner once the lease is signed.
 It can be before the start date of the contract.
 It is usually one-month rent for long-term rental.
-Holding deposits with having a signed contract are illegal in France.
+Holding deposits without having a signed contract are illegal in France.